Small business guide to mobile wallets

 - The fact that major players — like Google and Apple — are driving mobile wallets.

 - Consumer demand.
 Many other countries are far ahead of the U.S. in mobile wallet adoption, and consumers here are expressing a desire for the service.

-As you look at your payment processing needs moving into 2015, it’s important to recommend mobile wallet options and explore how they could work for your business.
+As you look at your payment processing needs moving deeper into 2017, it’s important to recommend mobile wallet options and explore how they could work for your business.